chernikovalexey/Kumquat/documentation/Kernel.md

 __ke.us.get([name, ]position):__

-It returns element which is on position #`position` (starts from 0) from the current storage.
-If `name` is defined, it will return element which is on position #`position` from storage named `name`.
+It returns element which is on the position #`position` (starts from 0) from the current storage.
+If `name` is defined, it will return the element which is on the position #`position` from the storage, named `name`.

-`position` can be equaled to "last" or "first", if it's necessary to get the last of first element accordingly, otherwise it's number (e.g. `ke.us.get(2)`).
+`position` can be equaled to "last" or "first", if it's necessary to get the last or the first element accordingly, otherwise it's number (e.g. `ke.us.get(2)`).

 Note: it DOES NOT delete anything after returning, in contrast `ke.us.pop()`/`ke.us.shift()`.